PhantomGamesDevelopment/TWM2/README.md

 	    * This works out to ~0.32 damage per shot which is about a 40% damage increase against zombies
 		* I want the Crimson Hawk to be a great PvE choice, but allow the other sidearms a chance to shine in PvP
     * ES-77 Pulse Phaser
-      * Last time I touched this weapon, I nearly started I riot amongst the entire Tribes 2 community, lol.
+      * Last time I touched this weapon, I nearly started a riot amongst the entire Tribes 2 community, lol.
 	    * Let's not do this again, but instead look at some easy to make and good adjustments
 	  * After looking at how this weapon has performed between 3.3 and 3.9.1, I feel it needs a slight bump in the damage department
 	    * Increased the base damage of the pulse phaser from 0.2 to 0.26